 So, you will only cut out the top left square where you will spray the blue chalk.
 (We forgot to cut that template layer ahead of time, so we just cut the area out of the stripes template.)

-Finally, your last template will be the stars which you will spray white on top of the blue chalk.
+Finally, your last template will be the American flag stars template which you will spray white on top of the blue chalk.

-Please note: instead of the blue square template step, you could make a template piece that has REVERSE stars so you can skip the blue template stage.
+Another option: Instead of the blue square template step, you could make a template piece that has REVERSE flag stars so you can skip the blue template stage.
 Then you just have to spray the reverse blue to reveal white stars in the same way that you spray red stripes on the white base to reveal white stripes.

 Step 2 — Start Spraying